sarvl/maluch/Docs/ISA.md

 #### Interrupt Handler Table

-An 8 entry table is located in internal memory, each word stores a *pointer* into actual interrupt handling routine which is stored in memory. to set n-th entry, use `out 0 n` followed by `out 0 handler_addres`, respecting usual rules of using `out`.
+An 8 entry table is located in RAM at addresses xFFF0 to xFFFF, each entry is 2 Words - enough to store `JMP immediate`.
-Write to `n` larger than 7 is undefined.
+On interrupt with id N, IP switches to address `xFFF0 + N * 2`, this address then contains jump to actual Interrupt Handler Routine.
 An interrupt handling routine may be located anywhere in readable memory.

 #### Interrupt Handler Routine